timcassell/ProtoPromise/README.md

 You can change whether or not objects will be pooled via `Promise.Config.ObjectPooling`.
 Enabling pooling reduces GC pressure.

 If you are in DEBUG mode, you can configure when additional stacktraces will be generated via `Promise.Config.DebugStacktraceGenerator`.

+### Compiler Options

+Cancelations and Progress can be disabled if you don't intend to use them and want to save a little memory/cpu cycles.
+You can disable cancelations by adding `PROTO_PROMISE_CANCEL_DISABLE` to your compiler symbols.
+Similarly, you can disable progress by adding `PROTO_PROMISE_PROGRESS_DISABLE` to your compiler symbols.

+By default, debug options are tied to the `DEBUG` compiler symbol, which is defined by default in the Unity Editor and not defined in release builds.
+You can override that by defining `PROTO_PROMISE_DEBUG_ENABLE` to force debugging on in release builds, or `PROTO_PROMISE_DEBUG_DISABLE` to force debugging off in debug builds (or in the Unity Editor).
+If both symbols are defined, `ENABLE` takes precedence.

 ## Advanced